Discover the 60 best souvenirs from Scotland that you can also buy on a budget… and what Scottish gifts you can buy for your pet!

 Cookbook with Scottish recipes

-You’re only traveling with a hand luggage and you can’t bring too many liquids with you.
+You’re only traveling with a carry-on and you can’t bring too many liquids with you.
 Nor delicate things that might break while you return home.
 Does it mean you won’t be able to shop for Scotland souvenirs?
 Absolutely not!

 If you or someone you know like to cook, how about you buy a cookbook with the best Scottish recipes?
 There are some very simple ones like potato scones, oatcakes, the delicious Scottish red lentil soup, and the super-famous shortbread cookies, which I’ve prepared at home as well: they were surprisingly good!